-Our contribution to this test beam experiment will be a continuation of the work carried on the mPMTs studies (Proposal m.g.) and DAQ software development on with Memphyno.
-(Proposal m.g.)
-We intend to contribute to the data analysis and the extraction of the detectors performances.
+Our contribution to this test beam experiment will be a continuation of the work carried on the mPMTs studies with Memphyno.

 The performances of a hybrid design for HK with a combination of large PMTs and multi-PMTs are being studies by the collaboration.
-Preliminary study results show that if the dark noise can be kept at the level of 100 Hz, better vertex reconstruction for events close to the wall and a lower energy threshold can be obtained.
-The better vertex reconstruction will allow to increase the Fiducial Volume while the lower energy threshold will improve perfomances for low energy events, in particular increasing the sensitivity of HK to the up-turn of the B spectrum of solar neutrinos, probing the MSW-LMA prediction in the transition region between vacuum and matter-dominated neutrino oscillations.
+Preliminary results show that if the dark noise can be kept at the level of 100 Hz, better vertex reconstruction for events close to the wall and a lower energy threshold can be obtained.
+The better vertex reconstruction will allow to increase the Fiducial Volume while the lower energy threshold will improve perfomances for low energy events, in particular increasing the sensitivity of HK to the up-turn of the 8B spectrum of solar neutrinos, probing the MSW-LMA prediction in the transition region between vacuum and matter-dominated neutrino oscillations.